rjOwl/blog-posts/blog-posts-backend/README.md

 # Blog-post APIs
 ```
-This backend was built using: NodeJs, ExpressJs, axios.
+Tech used in this project: NodeJs, ExpressJs, axios.
 ```

 # Project Structure